Kotlin/kotlinx.serialization/docs/json.md

 > You can get the full code [here](../guide/example/example-json-14.kt).

-The result is exactly what we would expect.
+The result is exactly what you would expect:

 ```text
 Project(name=kotlinx.serialization, language=Kotlin)